 The following information provides high-level steps to be followed to install the LumenVox software within a Kubernetes environment.
-Appendix 1 (Google GKE) and Appendix 2 (Amazon EKS) provide further information and steps for these two cloud providers.
-Further providers may be added in due course.
-LumenVox offers a "Quick start" option for on-premises installations making use of Kubeadm which automates most of the steps to be followed below.
+LumenVox offers a "Quick start" option for onpremises installations making use of Kubeadm which automates most of the steps to be followed below.
 See Appendix 3 for further steps.

 LumenVox recommends that clients set up a Kubernetes cluster environment that is not reliant on external services for MongoDB, PostgreSQL, Rabit and MongoDB and the client can soon begin testing using the various APIs.
 Once the setup is successful then the Kubernetes environment could be set up using the external services.
-Note that when setting up the connection strings to these external services, the following characters are not supported within a password: []{}(),;?\=!@|^
+Note that when setting up the connection strings to these external services, the following characters are not supported within a password: []{}(),;?=!@|^

 LumenVox is able to supply the values files used for the Helm commands.
 Examples of these can be found here: GitHub - lumenvox/helm-charts: LumenVox Kubernetes Helm Charts.
-We would just require the IP address details for the persistent storage device along with the usernames and IP addresses for the various prerequisite components like Redis and
+We would just require the IP address details for the persistent storage device along with the usernames and IP addresses for the various prerequisite components like Redis and MongoDB.

-MongoDB.
 The client needs to populate the secrets file template with their base64 encoded passwords.
 The template can be obtained from Appendix 6.